 - You should not bring too many items, such as gifts, into the care home and check they are clean first.

 We understand that visiting a loved one in care is difficult at the moment with guidelines continually changing.
 This is why we’re doing everything we can to ensure visiting our home is as easy as possible.
-To aid this, we’ve opened our COVID-19 secure visiting suite enabling family and friends to visit loved ones safely.
+To aid this, our COVID-19 secure visiting suite remains open if you would like to use this, enabling family and friends to visit loved ones safely.

 All Ashton Manor colleagues and consenting residents are subject to regular temperature and COVID tests to ensure cases are picked up early.

 As well as the NHS Portal, we have established our own regional hubs to ensure we have enough PPE to stock our care homes for at least a month.
 We also encourage our team members to use PPE outside of work to further reduce their risk of exposure.

 Other visitors to our home

 The restrictions at Ashton Manor do not just apply to relatives and friends, but to all visitors.
 This includes members of our internal governance and leadership team.
 While we felt this was an important step to take in terms of reducing the risk of infection, we are very aware that these visits are an important part of ensuring the health and safety of residents and monitoring the quality of our care.

 Please be rest assured that all visitors are briefed on the strictest infection control procedures and will be subject to the same control measures outlined for friends and family.